 - Get full value replacement liability protection.
 It costs a little more, but may be well worth the price.
 Professional moving companies will offer coverage with their estimates.

 - Watch out for large deposit or cash demands.
-Other than a small down payment, honest movers don’t have you pay until after they have delivered goods.
-If the mover demands that you pay during the course of a move or when loading or delivering, you are dealing with a scammer.
+In consumer (non-corporate) moves, other than a small down payment, honest movers don’t have you pay, in most cases, until just before the shipment unloads at delivery.
+If the mover demands that you pay when loading, you are dealing with a scammer.